 “The people you work with — they're so friendly,” he said.
 “It's the only place I've gone to where everyone really cares and asks you every day how you're doing.
 It's like a family environment, which helps you become more comfortable, which is important when you're trying to do therapy.”

-Something his mother was grateful for were the follow-up instructions: physical and cognitive exercises to do at home, nutrition advice, and follow-up calls.
+His mother was grateful for the follow-up instructions: physical and cognitive exercises to do at home, nutrition advice, and follow-up calls.
 “Those things show me that it's a real program that is about the whole health and wellness of my child and his brain and his future,” she said.